Wonga Park

 Wonga Park hosts a notably older demographic compared to the national average

 The median age in Wonga Park is 45 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
-Compared to Greater Melbourne, Wonga Park has a higher proportion of residents aged 55-64 (17.7%) but fewer residents aged 25-34 (6.7%).
+Compared to Greater Melbourne, Wonga Park has a higher percentage of residents aged 55-64 (17.9%) but fewer residents aged 25-34 (6.4%).
 This concentration of 55-64 year-olds is well above the national average of 11.2%.
-According to the Census conducted in 2021, the proportion of residents aged 75 to 84 has grown from 4.6% to 6.5%, while the proportion of those aged 15 to 24 increased from 15.8% to 17.4%.
-Conversely, the proportion of residents aged 45 to 54 has declined from 16.5% to 14.4%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Wonga Park's age structure.
-The 75 to 84 age group is expected to grow by 38%, reaching 354 people from the current total of 257.
-Notably, the combined age groups of 65 and above will account for 96% of the total population growth in the area, reflecting its aging demographic profile.
-In contrast, both the 45 to 54 and the 0 to 4 age groups are projected to see reduced numbers.
+According to the 2021 Census, the population aged 75 to 84 has grown from 4.6% to 6.9%, while the 15 to 24 age group increased from 15.8% to 17.7%.
+Conversely, the 45 to 54 age group has declined from 16.5% to 14.0%.
+By 2041, demographic projections indicate significant shifts in Wonga Park's age structure.
+The 85+ age group is expected to grow by 113%, reaching 160 people from the current 75.
+Notably, the combined 65+ age groups will account for 91% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both the 45 to 54 and 0 to 4 age groups are projected to decrease in number.

 Frequently Asked Questions - Age